dowjones/dj-dna-streams-python/README.rst

 How To Use
 ----------
-This library is for Dow Jones customers consuming a Dow Jones Snapshot as a stream.
+This library is for Dow Jones customers consuming a Dow Jones DNA stream.

 To use this we recommend pip installing this by making the following addition to your requirements.txt: